pairshaped/curlingio-docs/docs/club-management/settings.md

 When you check the "Are we hosting your website?" option, you will see two new entries in your admin area; **Pages** and **Articles**.
 You can create as many pages and articles as you like, and you can even gate pages and articles to members only or even members who have paid for a specific fee.

+More details about this feature can be found in the [website hosting section.](/docs/club-management/website-hosting)

 ### Brand Colour